Karl H. Pribram

 Karl Harry Pribram ([ˈpr̝̊iːbram]) (February 25, 1919 – January 19, 2015) was an American-Austrian researcher in the fields of cognitive psychology, cognitive science, neuropsychology, holonomic brain theory, and holographic consciousness.
 He was a professor at Georgetown University and an emeritus professor at Stanford University at the time of his death.
 Before moving to Georgetown, he was the James P. and Anna King Distinguished Professor at Radford University.
-He was known for his work on the limbic system.
+He was best known for his work on the holonomic brain theory.

 Major Contributions

 Cognitive revolution in psychology

 Plans and the Structure of Behavior (1960), co-written with George Armitage Miller and Eugene Galanter, is widely credited as a seminal work in the development of the field of cognitive psychology.
 This work fueled the cognitive revolution, which established cognitive psychology as the dominant trend in psychology, replacing behaviorism.

 Emotional processes and the limbic system

 In the late 1940s and early 1950s, Pribram became "recognized for pioneering research defining the boundaries of the limbic system."
 Through more than 50 surgical experiments, Pribram's laboratory was able to establish that the limbic system, governing emotions, also interacted with the executive functions of the prefrontal cortex, governing personality, decision making, and social behavior.
 He discovered the "sensory specific" functions of the Association cortex, revealing that these systems organize the choices we make among sensory inputs, which supports higher order cognitive processes, such as perception, language and thought.

 In 1958, Pribram coined the term "the Four F's" ("Feeding, Fighting, Fleeing and Sex") to describe the functions of the fronto-limbic system (the limbic system including the pre-frontal and association cortex).
 Additionally, through extensive laboratory testing with primates, Pribram and his students discovered that removal of the amygdala from these systems affected this set of behaviors, resulting in reset of hierarchical relationships within the group.